 What do I need to bring the day of testing?

 - All students are required to show a photo ID in order to test - No exceptions

-- Students who will not be attending PCC, but will be taking their placement test at PCC for another NC Community College must bring their Remote Testing Voucher or ensure that their home institution sends PCC their Remote Testing Coucher prior to their testing appointment.
+- Students testing at PCC for another NC Community College must bring their Remote Testing Voucher or ensure that their home institution sends PCC their Remote Testing Voucher prior to their testing appointment.

 - Students are not allowed to bring calculators

 - Students should not bring cellphones or other personal items into testing

 - Scratch paper and pencils will be provided by PCC; students may not bring their own scratch paper.